 What This Means for Players

 If you’ve seen mentions of the V-Core in older posts or reviews, know this: the V-Sol is the corrected production model.
-The Pro and Power now deliver the split Vatic originally promised – one crispy, one plush – with weight consistency and reinforced construction.
+The Pro and Power now deliver the split Vatic originally promised – one crispy, one plush – with weight consistency and reinforced construction (as described in this update section).
 Price remains at $109.99 retail ($99.99 with codes like PICKLETIP).

 Bottom line: The V-Sol line exists because Vatic was willing to scrap the V-Core, fix its flaws, and relaunch with two clear feel profiles.
 That transparency is rare in budget paddles – and it shows why this $99 family is making noise against $200+ competitors.